 Researchers have demonstrated that a healthy diet and exercise are very important factors in maintaining a healthy immune system.
-Additionally, studies have suggested that proper supplementation may not only help support a healthy immune system, but may also help support the effectiveness of vaccines . . . so help yourself and your family by taking the most complete immune system
+Additionally, studies have suggested that proper supplementation may not only help support a healthy immune system, but may also help support the effectiveness of vaccines . . . so help yourself and your family by taking the most complete immune system support available anywhere.

 Don't let a weak immune system bring you down . . .